storpool/one-context-sp/README.md

 The script `generate.sh` is able to create all package types and can be configured to include more files in the package or change some of its parameters.
-Package type and content are configured by the env. variable `TARGET`, the corresponding target must be defined in `target.sh`.
+Package type and content are configured by the environment variable `TARGET`, the corresponding target must be defined in `target.sh`.
 Target describes the package format, name, dependencies, and files.
 Files are selected by the tags.
 Set of required tags is defined for the target